Surajsharma07/pricetraqor-twa/PRD.md

   - Simplified header with back button
   - Sticky bottom action bar for primary CTAs
   - Reduced padding in tight spaces (p-3 instead of p-4)

+## Neumorphic Design System

+The app includes a complete neumorphic (soft UI) design system that creates the illusion of extruded or pressed surfaces through careful use of highlights and shadows.
+This creates a tactile, real-world feel inspired by physical materials.

+### Core Principles
+- **Soft shadows**: Dual shadows (light and dark) create depth without harsh edges
+- **Subtle gradients**: Linear gradients simulate light hitting raised or recessed surfaces
+- **Limited color palette**: Monochromatic scheme (light grays) with subtle variations
+- **Purposeful states**: Interactive elements respond with inverted shadows when pressed
+- **Accessibility**: Maintains WCAG contrast ratios despite subtle nature

+### Component Variations
+- **Raised surfaces**: Cards, buttons, and toggles that appear to extrude from the background
+- **Inset surfaces**: Input fields and pressed states that appear recessed into the background
+- **Interactive feedback**: Transitions between raised and inset states on interaction

+### Implementation Details
+- Base color: `oklch(0.93 0.005 250)` - soft, nearly neutral light gray
+- Light shadow: `oklch(1 0 0)` - pure white for highlights
+- Dark shadow: `oklch(0.82 0.01 250)` - subtle gray for depth
+- Shadow distances: 4-12px for components, up to 24px for cards
+- Accent integration: Primary/accent colors used sparingly in sliders and active states